youchen-0/LocalCDN/README.md

 ## Contact

-Just open an issue with your question or write an email.
-The address and a PGP key can be found [here](https://localcdn.de/contact/).
+Just open an issue with your question or write an [email](https://localcdn.de/contact/) (PGP possible!).

 ## Donations